Free Chest Binders

 "How do I wash or care for my garment?"

-We recommend you follow gc2b's instructions, which are to hand wash and hang to dry by air.
+We recommend you follow your binder manufacturer's instructions, which typically instruct you to hand wash and hang to dry by air.
 You can use cold or warm water to wash your binder.
 Lather it with some dish soap or laundry detergent, then rinse thoroughly.
 If you wash it in the evening and leave it out to dry, it should ready to wear by morning.
 If you need to dry it using a machine, use a delicates bag to ensure your binder doesn’t get damaged or caught on other clothes.

 "Can I have my binder shipped to a trusted friend or relative?"